LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 ...
 3
 5
 ```
-Sometimes, you can use rewrite the expression, so that it is clear
+Sometimes, you can rewrite the expression, so that it is clear
 that the expression extends to the next line.

 ```python